trnsrt/ts/_posts/2021-01-21-what-to-do-with-our-digital-lives.md

 tags: Yazılar, Articles
 ---

-WhatsApp decided to gather more data about us and it created a short-lived outcry among our social groups.
+WhatsApp decided to gather more data about us and created a short-lived outcry among our social groups.
 So, what is next?

 ### What is going on?
 We just had intense discussions among our social network groups for a week or so.
 Why?
 Our beloved messaging app WhatsApp has decided to change its TOS (terms of service) and threatened to end our service if not obliged by Feb 8th[^1].